kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-profiles/index.md

 The endpoint SDK checks for profile changes by comparing the new profile hash against the previously persisted one.
 When SDK detects a profile change, the endpoint profile management module sends this information to the Operations service.
-The Operations sevice then updates the endpoint profile information in the database and revises the endpoint group membership.
+The Operations service then updates the endpoint profile information in the database and revises the endpoint group membership.

 Client-side endpoint profile updates are reported to the endpoint SDK using a profile container.
 The profile-related API varies depending on the target SDK platform, however the general approach is the same.